FAB1150/gpx_to_energy/README.md

 It is heavily inspired by this article, I put together the code and added some cool stuff to it :D https://www.gpxz.io/blog/hiking-energy-expenditure

-Take a look at the settings first! you can set your weight, and a few other things.
+Take a look at the settings first! you can:
+ - set your weight (important for accurate data)
+ - decide if you want to use gpxz (and set your API key)
+ - show the graph or not (default, yes)
+ - and a few other things.
 Usage: python g2e.py filename.gpx